chrisosaurus/icarus/docs/types.md

 Record types
 ============
-a record type is like a c struct, a set of names for data locations and their types
+A record type is like a c struct, a set of names for data locations and their types

     type Foo
         a::Int